tgstation/tgstation/README.md

 **Wiki** https://tgstation13.org/wiki/Main_Page <BR>
 **IRC:** irc://irc.rizon.net/coderbus or if you dont have an IRC client, you can click  [here](https://kiwiirc.com/client/irc.rizon.net:6667/?&theme=cli#coderbus).<BR>

-## We have a zero tolerance policy on harassment of contributors and community members on our Github.
+## We have a zero tolerance policy on harassment of contributors and community members on our GitHub.
 This is not 4chan, this is not the game server, and this is not the forums.
-You will follow the Github Terms of Service.
-Harassment of users on our repository will result in your postings being deleted and reports being filed with Github Support to request a suspension of your account.
+You will follow the GitHub Terms of Service.
+Harassment of users on our repository will result in your postings being deleted and reports being filed with GitHub Support to request a suspension of your account.

-### Please consult the Github Terms of Service for further information here: https://help.github.com/articles/github-terms-of-service/
+### Please consult the GitHub Terms of Service for further information here: https://help.github.com/articles/github-terms-of-service/

 ## DOWNLOADING